t0tem/Stat_Inference_Project1/Stat_inf_Project1.md

 ![](Stat_inf_Project1_files/figure-html/unnamed-chunk-15-1.png)<!-- -->

-As we can see the distribution of variances is centered at the theoretical variance.
+As we can see the distribution of variances is centered close to the theoretical variance.
 Mean of the simulated variances is equal 25.84 which is very close to theoretical one:

 ```r